 With the deadline for his album looming, he retreated to a rented mansion on the beach in Vega Baja, sequestered from anyone outside his tight-knit circle of childhood friends, and focused on putting together a body of work worthy of his debut album.
 Eschewing the common practice of calling in all manner of powerhouse producers, Bad Bunny worked almost exclusively with La Paciencia, a childhood friend, and Tainy, an "I Like It" producer.

 "It influences not just the quality of the album, but also the sentimentality of it," he told Billboard.
 "That energy translates.
 You feel like you're listening to an artist, not just music meant for radio play."
 He admitted to finishing he album, entitled X100PRE, "like, four days before it came out" on Christmas Eve 2018—a year in which YouTube noted he'd racked up an astounding seven billion views.

 Along the way, he's been unapologetic in the way he stands up for what he believes in.
-His lyrics are written from perspectives not his own—"Solo de Mi" is a ballad sung as someone reclaiming their own identity after an abusive relationship—his videos feature plus-size, trans, nonbinary and disabled models, and he's stood up for his on The Tonight Show, of all places.
+His lyrics are written from perspectives not his own—"Solo de Mi" is a ballad sung as someone reclaiming their own identity after an abusive relationship—his videos feature plus-size, trans, nonbinary and disabled models, and he's stood up for his country on The Tonight Show, of all places.

 In September of last year, while making his U.S. television debut on the NBC late-night series, he used a performance of hit single "Estamos Bien" to make a sobering plea on behalf of Puerto Rico, still feeling the effects after being ravaged by Hurricane Maria.
 In uncharacteristic English, he said, "After one year of [Hurricane Maria], there are still people without electricity in their homes.
 More than 3,000 people died and Trump's still in denial."